b45ch1/algopy/documentation/sphinx/index.rst

 ------------------

 The central idea of ALGOPY is the computation on (univariate) Taylor polynomials with with matrix coefficients.
-At the moment, also other possibilities exist, but the class `algopy.UTPM` is the main focus of ALGOPY.
+ALGOPY has currently some submodules that compute on other algebraic classes, but the class `algopy.UTPM` is the main focus of ALGOPY.

 To allow the use of the reverse mode of AD a simple code tracer has been implemented in `algopy.tracer`.
 The idea is to record the computation procedure in a datastructure s.t.